By Mike Antich

 Are these fleet managers truly optimizing fleet performance?

 An early mentor advised me long ago to never get comfortable.
 Alwaysassume a competitor breathing down your neck, even if there isn’t one.

 Push your horizon and implement “stretchgoals.”

-The great fleet managers I have known over the years are not complacent; theyare strivers constantly pushing the envelope.
+This also applies to fleet management.The great fleet managers I have known over the years are not complacent; theyare strivers constantly pushing the envelope.

 Stretch Beyond Your Comfort Level